crusty-desktop/crusty-tools/README.md

 deps = ["system::package", "mc", "rust:eza", "flatpack:prog.cansas.com"]
 ```

-- [X] Make source optional.
-If missing use the name
-    - Write tests, many tests ...
-- [X] Make category optional
-- [ ] Skip optional packages
-    - [ ] add -o --optional --no-optional
 - [X] Multiple software list files
-    - [ ] If one is optional and other is not make it not optional
     - [ ] Write tests, many tests ...
-- [ ] Implement Dry Run
 - [ ] Implement Alias